 - Seven patriotic songs (for mixed choir), set to poems by six Icelandic poets, Skírnir, journal of the Icelandic Literary Society, Fall 2009. - The swan (for mixed choir), set to a poem by Einar Benediktsson, Tímarit Máls og menningar, 1, January-March 2010. - Icelandic lullaby (for mixed choir), an arrangement of a song by Gylfi Th.
 Gíslason, set to a poem by Halldór Laxness, Tímarit Máls og menningar, 3, July-September 2010. - Songs my father taught me (for mixed choir), two arrangments of songs by Gylfi Th.
-Gíslason plus a song set to a poem of his, Tímarit Máls og menningar, 4, October-December 2013. - When the calm (for mixed choir), set to a poem by Njörður P. Njarðvík, Skírnir, journal of the Icelandic Literary Society, Fall 2013.

-- Kissed by the sun (for voice and piano), song set to a poem by Guðmundur Böðvarsson, Tímarit Máls og menningar, 1, January-March 2015. - Horses Were Baited ... (for voice and piano), song set to a poem by Guðmundur Böðvarsson, Tímarit Máls og menningar, 2, April-June 2015. - Songs of Soaring Birds (for low voice, piano, and cello), fifteen songs set to poems by Kristján Hreinsson, with English translations, Gutti, Reykjavík, 2019. - Songs of Soaring Birds (for high voice, piano, and cello), fifteen songs set to poems by Kristján Hreinsson, with English translations, Gutti, Reykjavík, 2019. - Five Seasons (for high voice and piano), five songs for high voice and piano set to poems by Snorri Hjartarson, with English translations, Ísalög, Reykjavík, 2020, 34 pages. - Italian Songbook (for high voice and piano), twenty-four songs set to poems by Kristján Hreinsson translated by Olga Clausen, in Italian with Icelandic original text, Ísalög, Reykjavík, 2022, 160 pages. - Icelandic Songbook (for high voice and piano), thirty-nine songs set to poems by Kristján Hreinsson, Ísalög, Reykjavík, 2023.
-Also on two CDs, published by Polarfonia Classics, Akureyri.
+Gíslason plus a song set to a poem of his, Tímarit Máls og menningar, 4, October-December 2013. - When the calm (for mixed choir), set to a poem by Njörður P. Njarðvík, Skírnir, journal of the Icelandic Literary Society, Fall 2013. - Kissed by the sun (for voice and piano), song set to a poem by Guðmundur Böðvarsson, Tímarit Máls og menningar, 1, January-March 2015. - Horses Were Baited ... (for voice and piano), song set to a poem by Guðmundur Böðvarsson, Tímarit Máls og menningar, 2, April-June 2015. - Songs of Soaring Birds (for low voice, piano, and cello), fifteen songs set to poems by Kristján Hreinsson, with English translations, Gutti, Reykjavík, 2019. - Songs of Soaring Birds (for high voice, piano, and cello), fifteen songs set to poems by Kristján Hreinsson, with English translations, Gutti, Reykjavík, 2019. - Five Seasons (for high voice and piano), five songs for high voice and piano set to poems by Snorri Hjartarson, with English translations, Ísalög, Reykjavík, 2020, 34 pages. - Italian Songbook (for high voice and piano), twenty-four songs set to poems by Kristján Hreinsson translated by Olga Clausen, in Italian with original Icelandic text, Ísalög, Reykjavík, 2022, 160 pages. - Icelandic Songbook (for high voice and piano), thirty-nine songs set to poems by Kristján Hreinsson, Ísalög, Reykjavík, 2023.
+Also on two CDs, published by Polarfonia Classics, Akureyri. - Leaving my Shadow with You: Three Basses and Anna Akhmatova, Tímarit Máls og menningar, 2025 (forthcoming).